ericphanson/TableTestSets.jl/README.md

 * a function `html_table(io, ts::TableTestSet)` which uses `PrettyTables.jl` to print an HTML table formatted similarly to the usual test printing style
 * and functions `TableTestSets.print_test_results(io::IO, ts::TableTestSet)` and `TableTestSets.print_test_errors(io::IO, ts::TableTestSet)` to print results or errors to an IO object.

+Relies on a few internal functions from the Test standard library, so this code could potentially break in future minor releases of Julia (tested on 1.3).

 ## Example

 ```julia